YoussefGhannam/qgoda-multilang/en/docs/templates.md

 [%- PROCESS functions/setup.tt -%]
 ```

-See [% q.anchor(name = 'template-setup') %] for more information on what happens there.
+See [% q.lanchor(name = 'template-setup') %] for more information on what happens there.

 ## Multiple Templates